openstax/adaptarr-server/doc/conversation.md

 messages (that is messages which affect the conversation), such as the client would have received had it been connected when they were first emitted.

-The message body contains number of messages (2 byte integer) followed by history entries.
+The message body contains number of messages (2 byte integer) before and after the reference event, followed by history entries.
 Each entry begins with message's type (2 byte integer, the same as described in this document), it's length ([LEB128]), and then entry's body as it would be sent in a standalone message.
 There are no gaps or padding between entries.

+If a reference event was specified in the request, it will be included in the list of events after it as the first entry.
+This event is counted towards the total number of events.

 Messages included in history as of this version are: [0x0001 New message](
 #0x0001-new-message).